hacker-playlists/books/README.md

-# 📚 A crowdsourced list of cyber books (and some other hidden gems 💎)
+# 📚 A crowdsourced list of cyber books (and some other gems 💎)

 🙋 Have some to add?
 Submit a pull request